MicrosoftDocs/visualstudio-docs/docs/javascript/npm-package-management.md

 You can see the progress of the installation in the npm tab in the Output window.
 This may take some time.

 > [!TIP]
 > You can search for scoped packages by prepending the search query with the scope you're interested in, for example, type `@types/mocha` to look for TypeScript definition files for mocha.
-Also, when installing type definitions for TypeScript, you can specify the TypeScript version you're targetting by adding `@ts2.6` in the npm argument field.
+Also, when installing type definitions for TypeScript, you can specify the TypeScript version you're targeting by adding `@ts2.6` in the npm argument field.

-## <a name="solutionExplorer"></a>Manage installed packages in Solution Explorer
+### <a name="solutionExplorer"></a>Manage installed packages in Solution Explorer (Node.js)

 npm packages are shown in Solution Explorer.
 The entries under the **npm** node mimic the dependencies in the *package.json* file.